The Heisenberg uncertainty principle: understanding and impacts

 • Uncertainty principle stated by Heisenberg in 1927

-• Inverse relationship between the position and the momentum
+• Inverse relationship between position and momentum

 • Impacts on quantum physics and understanding of the universe

-• Engenders reflections in philosophy and psychology
+• Leads to reflections in philosophy and psychology

 • Used as an analogy to manage dilemmas in other disciplines